Thanks for using MailChimp.

 If you think anyone is violating any of these Terms, please notify us immediately.
-If you received spam you think came from a MailChimp user, please report it to our abuse team.
-(The best way to tell whether an email was sent through MailChimp is that every MailChimp campaign has an embedded Campaign Tracking ID in the header that makes it easy to report suspected spam.)
-If you think anyone has posted material that violates any copyrights, then you can notify us according to our Copyright Policy.
+If you received spam you think came from a MailChimp Member, please report it to our abuse team.
+(Every email Campaign sent through the Service has an embedded campaign tracking ID in the email header, making it easy to report suspected spam.)
+If you think anyone has posted material that violates any protected marks or copyrights, then you can notify us at the address provided in our Copyright Policy.

 19. Bandwidth Abuse/Throttling

-You may only use our bandwidth for your MailChimp emails.
-We provide image and data hosting only for your email campaigns, so you may not host images on our servers for anything else (like a website).
+You may only use our bandwidth for your MailChimp Campaigns.
+We provide image and data hosting only for your MailChimp Campaigns, so you may not host images on our servers for anything else (like a website).
 We may throttle your sending or connection through our API at our discretion.

 20. Compliance with Laws

-- Agree to indemnify and hold us harmless from any losses, including attorney fees, that result from your breach of any part of these warranties.
+You agree to indemnify and hold us harmless from any losses, including all legal fees and expenses, that result from your breach of this Section 20.